libp2p/specs/noise/README.md

       the fresh cryptographic material is necessary.
 This is performed in message 3.

-When decrypted, the signed payload has the structure described in [Encrypted Payloads](#encrypted-payloads), consisting of a length-prefixed `body` field followed by optional padding.
+When decrypted, the payload has the structure described in [Encrypted Payloads](#encrypted-payloads), consisting of a length-prefixed `body` field followed by optional padding.